fry-guy/piboy-keymaps/README.md

 After resetting EmulationStation, MM45 should show up in your Ports folder.
 This is the entry used to launch the game.

 Virtual keyboard setup instructions are the same as outlined for Might and Magic III.

+For a complete list of the controls, see https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5_KEY_GUIDE.txt.

 <u><b>Overview of key mapping</u></b>